 Melanie Jackson continues an ongoing interrogation of mutability and transformation.
 Drawing on the intimacies of knowledge at the nanoscale to the spectre of gargantuan monstrosities, there is an intrigue in the primordial to the yet-to-be-created.
 The ways that objects influence, socialise, or empower us – or render us insubstantial, are pursued to kaleidoscopic affect through sculpture, comic book sequences and moving image works.

 Melanie Jackson collaborates with writer Esther Leslie.
-They have produced two publications The Urpflanze and The Ur-phenomenon and they are commonly pursuing liquidity; currently in the form of milk and clay.
+They have produced three publications The Urpflanze and The Ur-phenomenon and they are commonly pursuing liquidity; currently in the form of milk and clay.

 Jackson’s is an expansive, ambitious and intuitive work not easily reducible to cursory description.
 Her attention to the illusory surface textures of protean forms is not solely attentive to liquid crystals but extends metaphorically to other social and scientific developments (a fictional Jack-and-the- Beanstalk becomes a modern genetic scientist, or crystals self-organise into a palace whose display function changes consumer society forever). .. her work carries within it a reflection on the new nature and task of the contemporary artist